‘It’s a Texas thing’: Why do Texans love Texas so much?

 It’s a pride Wilson said is unique and dates back centuries.

-“I really think it comes down to, you know, the 1830s and 1840s when Texas was its own Republic.
-A really big sense of community when they were, you know, isolated for so long go in history,” Wilson said.
+“I really think it comes down to, you know, the 1830s and 1840s when Texas was its own republic.
+A really big sense of community when they were, you know, isolated for so long ago in history,” Wilson said.

-So whether it’s Texas-shape tortilla chips at HEB or standing under the Texas Round up at Buc-ee’s, it’s a feeling many Texans can relate to.
+So whether it’s Texas-shaped tortilla chips at H-E-B or standing under the Texas Roundup at Buc-ee’s, it’s a feeling many Texans can relate to.

 “Makes you feel happy because Texas has such a good spirit,” Cummings said.